 - Fluoride in drinking water can cause hypothyroidism.
 Drink purchased non-fluoridated water and see there is improvement in a couple weeks.
 Limit exposure to tap water in cooking or bathing during test period.

-Continue reading below for more tips from Earth Clinic contributors!
+Continue reading below for more poor circulation remedies from Earth Clinic readers!